International-Soil-Radiocarbon-Database/ISRaD/_pages/template_faq.md

 ### Special Cases
 <details><summary>
-<b> Updating templates from He et al. (2016) compilation </b>
+<b> Updating templates that have been autofilled from past compilations </b>
 </summary><p>

+ * **_What are autofilled templates and why should I care?_**
+Some of the entries in ISRaD were automatically generated during a batch ingestion of data from previous data compilations.
+For example, a large number of entries were ingested from the data synthesized for the He et al., 2016 publication, which itself utilized synthesized data from Mathieu et al. 2015.
+The ISRaD data ingestion process automattically partitions data contained in these compilations into separate files based on the original source.
+This allows users to more easily access these descrete datasets in order to add additional data that was excluded during the preceeding synthesis efforts and to double check that data was entered correctly.
+We encourage uses familiar with the origial source material (e.g.,  you are an author of a study that was included in a past synthesis that ISRaD has ingested) to download these entries and confirm that the original data has been correctly entered.

- * **_Why does this template look different?_**
+ * **_Why do these templates look different?_**
    These templates were automatically generated, and do not have the header formatting.
 You can copy-paste the values to the master template to continue working.
 This will also give you access to the drop down menus for controlled vocabulary.
- * **_The source paper does not mention bulk density, but an older version template automatically generated from Yujie He’s compilation gives bulk density for few samples measured by radiocarbon.
+ * **_The source paper does not mention bulk density, but an older version template automatically generated from the compilation gives bulk density for few samples measured by radiocarbon.
 Should I keep them in the template?_**
  No. In some cases bulk density values were generated for studies that originally did not report them.
 ISRaD aims to report original data only.
  * **_The names in the template don't match the paper.
 What do I do?_**
   In many cases, site, profile and layer names were automatically generated.
 Please feel free to update them to match those found in the paper.
  * **_The paper has additional fraction, flux, or incubation data, not reported in the current template.
 What should I do with it?_**
    If you have time, please add it!
-Otherwise, please make a note of the availability of additional datasets within the paper in the *metadata_note* field.
+Otherwise, please make a note of the availability of additional datasets within the paper in the **_metadata_note_** field.
 </p>
 </details>